 Alternative Mounts for the Garmin RV 890 and RV 1090

-Third party mounts for this GPS series aren’t going to be easy to find.
 The mass market supports the Garmin automotive, smaller form factor GPS models like the Nuvi, Drive, DriveSmart and the dezl.
 These all use a 17mm ball.
-None of these mounts will fit the Garmin RV 890 and RV 1090.
+None of these mounts will fit the Garmin RV 890 and RV 1090 GPS.

-The photo that accompanies this article is the Arkon AMPS to 22mm Mount.
+The photo that accompanies this article is the AMPS to 22mm Ball Flat Surface Mount.
 These mounts feature a 22mm ball which is what you need.
 The bottom uses the industry standard 4-hole AMPS pattern.
 This mounting pattern is typically used for attaching to Vehicle Specific Mounts (VSM) which typically utilize the AMPS pattern.
-Screws and nuts aren’t supplied but it’s a solid mount which carries a manufacturer 2-year warranty.
+Screws and nuts aren’t supplied but it’s a solid mount which works great on flat surfaces or for attaching to a VSM mount.
+The mount can also be attached directly to a dashboard.

 As previously stated, there aren’t many options for a 22mm ball, but a few are mentioned.
 This article will be updated as more become available.